fuwhis/.NETPatterns/Builder_Pattern/README.md

 PartY
 ```
 ### Real-world code in C#
-This real-world code demonstrates the creation of different animal worlds for a computer game using different factories.
-Although the animals created by the Continent factories are different, the interactions among the animals remain the same.
+This real-world code demonstrates the Builder pattern in which different vehicles are assembled in a step-by-step fashion.
+The Shop uses VehicleBuilders to construct a variety of Vehicles in a series of sequential steps.

 ![ClassDiagram](https://user-images.githubusercontent.com/29690027/165048915-7edd0ab3-27a1-4f48-80d2-b85792d6593c.jpg)